ppico20/PREMIERE_CS4_microfluidics/README.md

 ## Background

-Our framework is based on an extension of the traditional Finke-Watzky model, which predicts the temporal evolution of reagents consumption and PSD in batch reactors.
+Our framework is based on an extension of the classic **[Finke-Watzky two-step mechanism](https://pubs.acs.org/doi/10.1021/ja9705102)** (FW), which predicts the temporal evolution of reagent consumption and PSD in batch reactors for reduction-based synthesis of metal nanoparticles.
 This model was originally designed for well-mixed systems in which effects related to transport phenomena in a reactor (i.e., reactants mixing) are not taken into account.
+Given the critical importance of mixing effects in microreactors, we propose a few modifications to the FW mechanism.
+A summary of these modifications is as follows:

+- Addition of a reduction reaction of the form:

+- $x + y$

 ## Installation